arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 Moreover, the fact that our aggregate job is not tied to any specific `SparkContext` allows us to pass in a `SparkContext` pointing to a production cluster, or (using the exact same job) pass in a test `SparkContext` that just runs locally across threads.
 This makes testing our large job nice and easy.

 Finally, this encoding ensures that all the jobs for each topic run on the exact same cluster.
-At no point do we manually pass in or thread a `SparkContext` through - that is taken care for us by the (applicative) effect of `Reader` and therefore by `traverse`.
+At no point do we manually pass in or thread a `SparkContext` through - that is taken care for us by the (applicative) behavior of `Reader` and therefore by `traverse`.

 ### Sequencing

-Sometimes you may find yourself with a collection of data, each of which is already in an effect, for instance a `List<Option<A>>`.
+Sometimes you may find yourself with a collection of data, each of which is already in an data type, for instance a `List<Option<A>>`.
 To make this easier to work with, you want a `Option<List<A>>`.
 Given `Option` has an `Applicative` instance, we can traverse over the list with the identity function.

 ```kotlin:ank:playground
 import arrow.core.extensions.option.applicative.applicative